Salesforce Experience Cloud Authentication

 • This form will only work within Salesforce.

-• This form will only be accessible to users who have logged into the community portal.
+• This form will only be accessible to users logged into your Salesforce portal.

-• You may reset the form link by clicking the reset link.
+• You may reset the form link by clicking Reset Token.

-• If you disable and then re-enable the Salesforce Portal authentication for this form, your form link will change, and you will need update your portal's tabs, links, or buttons accordingly.
+• If you disable and then re-enable the Salesforce Experience Cloud Authentication for this form, your form link will change, and you will need to update your Experience Cloud Site's tabs, links, and buttons accordingly.

 Step 3.
 Options

-If Save & Resume is enabled for your form, you can enable it to automatically resume the last saved response once the user has been authenticated.
-In order to enable this, you will need to check the box under step 3 of the community configuration page and then hit apply at the bottom:
+If Save & Resume is enabled for your form, you can allow it to automatically resume the last saved response once the user has been authenticated.
+Select the checkbox beside "Automatically resume the last saved response once authenticated", to enable this option.

-Authenticated users who save their response will be able to automatically resume their response the next time they log in.
-(Users who saved more than one response before auto-resume is enabled will still be able to pick which response to resume.)
+An authenticated user who saves their response can automatically resume it the next time they log in.
+A user who saved more than one response before auto-resume is enabled can pick which response to resume.

 Step 4.
 Prefilling Options

-If you are using the prefilling connector with your Communities authentication, you can use the %%SF_PORTAL_USER_USERID%% alias in order to lookup a User ID and any information associated with your users.
-You can find additional details for prefilling within Salesforce Communities here.
+If using the prefilling connector with your Salesforce Experience Cloud Authentication, you can use the %%SF_PORTAL_USER_USERID%% alias to look up a User ID and any information associated with your users.
+You can find additional details for prefilling within Salesforce Experience Cloud here.

-In addition, this help document lists many of the session parameters which are available to you
+In addition, this help document lists many of the session parameters that are available to you.

-Note: You'll need to set up this lookup as a Formula and not an unsafe query parameter.
+Note: Set up this Lookup as a Formula - not an unsafe query parameter.

-You will also need to give API access to the specific profiles that will be accessing your Community.
+To grant API access to the specific profiles that will be accessing your Experience Cloud Site, do the following:

 Resolving Common Publishing Issues